SYDNEY CRIMINAL INJURIES SOLICITORS - NSW COMPENSATION CLAIM ADVICE

-There are a number of different categories of potential claimant in a Victoria criminal injuries compensation claim and you may be able to submit an application if you satisfy the flowing requirements :-
+There are a number of different categories of potential claimant in an NSW criminal injuries compensation claim and you may be able to submit an application if you satisfy the flowing requirements :-

 - you are the immediate victim of an act of violence and you suffer physical or psychological injury

 - you are a close family member and you suffer psychological disturbance as a result of disclosure of the act of violence on your relative

 - you sustain injury as a witness to violent crime

 - You are injured whilst attempting to prevent a violent crime or whilst attempting to arrest the perpetrator<.li>

 - you are injured whilst rescuing or attempting to rescue the victim of a violent crime